breuner/elbencho/docs/usage/help-all.md

                           ignored.
 (Format: hostname[:port])
   -i [ --iterations ] arg Number of iterations to run the benchmark.
 (Default:
                           1)
-  --infloop               Let I/O threads run in an infinite loop, i.e. they
+  --infloop               Let I/O threads run in an infinite repeat loop, i.e.
-                          restart from the beginning when the reach the end of the specified workload.
-Terminate this via ctrl+c or by using "--timelimit" --interrupt             Interrupt current benchmark phase on given service mode hosts.
+                          each thread individually restarts its work from the beginning when it reaches the end of its specified workload.
+Terminate this via ctrl+c or by using "--timelimit".
+  --interrupt             Interrupt current benchmark phase on given service
+                          mode hosts.
   --iodepth arg           Depth of I/O queue per thread for asynchronous I/O.